mevonstpaul/Reservation/README.md

 # Reservation
 Web application to make hotel reservations

-This project utilizes basic web form techniques including labels, text boxes, drop-down lists, radio buttons, validation, and buttons.
+This project utilizes basic web form techniques including labels, text boxes, drop-down lists, radio buttons, and validation.

+The C# code-behind-the-file manages the event handlers for clicking buttons and sets the current date.

 It also uses CSS classes from bootstrap to format the page.